-We can see this idea at work in movies like Terminator and real-world examples of Google’s self-driving cars and IBM‘s Watson computer, which is starting to answer questions for Jeopardy contestants (Fulghum).
+We can see this idea at work in movies like Terminator and real-world examples of Google’s self-driving cars and IBM’s Watson computer, which are starting to answer Jeopardy contestants’ questions (Fulghum).

-One day these machines may become too smart for their own good as they develop consciousness and find ways to communicate with each other away from our prying eyes.
+One day these machines may become too bright as they develop consciousness and find ways to communicate with each other away from our prying eyes.

 These are just a few of the issues that arise when we understand artificial intelligence and how it can be used in society today.
-While there are many opportunities for this technology, many challenges need to be overcome before we find ourselves beholden to an intelligent machine.
+While there are many opportunities for this technology, many challenges need to be overcome before we are beholden to an intelligent machine.

-The goal of machine learning is for a machine to receive data and make decisions based on that information without being explicitly programmed what to do with the input( Bostrom & Yudkowsky).
+Machine learning aims for a machine to receive data and make decisions based on that information without explicitly programming what to do with the input( Bostrom & Yudkowsky).
 For example, Amazon uses machine learning algorithms that predict what items customers may want to purchase next to increase revenue (Russell & Norvig).
 If these algorithms are accurate, Amazon can increase profitability without significantly increasing the employees or inventory it needs to carry.